fylgja/site/src/components/button.md

 ```

 The buttons component is by default is blank with a soft focus and active color.

 Based on the `root-fg` color, which is black by default.

-Besides that the buttons component also comes with a lot of CSS variables.
+Besides that, the buttons component also comes with a lot of CSS variables,

-Which allow easier construction of specific button styles via a modifier class.
+which allow easier construction of specific button styles via a modifier class.

 ### Variable classes

-By default we also offer some base default variable class.
-Which you can disabled via de SCSS variables if needed.
+By default we also offer some base default variable class, that can be disabled via de SCSS variables if needed.

 | Class      | Description                                         |
 | ---------- | --------------------------------------------------- |